yifen9/opera.unitn.yifen9.li/index.md

 ## And by the way ...

 I have a Canon TS7450i printer.
-I can provide you copying, printing and scanning, for free.
+I can provide you copying, printing and scanning, **for free**.

 If you want, click the links below and fill in the template to send me an E-mail, and I will do the job for you: